- A completed Bachelor's degree from a geography-related discipline

 Months of entry

-In recent years the world has seen many violent conflicts, ranging from the former Yugoslavia, Congo, Afghanistan to Iraq.
+The Master's specialisation in Conflict, Identites and Territories explores national and international conflict, and the territorial boundaries and borders in the minds of the people involved.
 Many of the violent conflicts are nowadays fought over issues as identity, territory or resources (e.g. diamonds and oil).
 War between states has become rare; most of the violent conflicts take place within the borders of a state.
 In addition, ‘terrorist' organisations with goals that exceed national agendas have claimed more attention than before.
 The international community - governments, non-governmental organisations and international organisations like the UN - has a significant interest in the management and resolution of violent conflicts.

 *This is an specialisation of the Master's in Human Geography

 To apply for this course, please contact us by e-mail.

 Learn more via the Radboud University contact form.

 There are various scholarships available for studying at Radboud University.
 Some of the opportunities are described below.
 A full list, including detailed information, can be found on our scholarships and grants page at our website.

 Open to a select number of excellent international students.
 Instead of the institutional tuition fees, non-EEA students pay the legal tuition fees (€2,209).
 Visa and residence permit costs, liability insurance and health insurance are also covered.